elifitch/whirlwind-tour-of-web-performance/script-loading/script.md

 # Script loading

 There's more than one way to load a script.
 For years we've been told to just put your script tags just before the end of the HTML body.
-There are two HTML5 attributes for the script tag that give us new ways ways to load scripts that have become available in the last few years.
-The async and defer attributes for the script tag give us new options in how to load our scripts, which can change the flow of how the browser parses our resources.
+But the async and defer attributes for the script tag give us new options in how to load our scripts, which can change the flow of how the browser parses our resources, and help us load our pages faster.

 In this lesson we'll cover:
 * How the browser parses the HTML